dchaudhari7177/Cognitive/readme.md

 # 🧠 RAG Playground – Compare Multiple RAG Architectures

 # Keys:-
-> Backend is hosted correctly
+> Backend is hosted correctly,
-> frontend is hosted correctly
+> frontend is hosted correctly,
-> render is computing the results correctly
+> render is computing the results correctly,
-> but at the time of response back it shows CORS error
+> but at the time of response back it shows CORS error,
 > by the way all its working fine on the local system

 # Frontend =